bieschke/lolfu/README.md

 the observed summoners from those matches, outputting CSV data to stdout for all of the retrieved matches.

+The <code>match_complex_converter.py</code> program converts a simple match ARFF file into a complex match ARFF file by layering in summoner and summoner-champion statistics in addition to the bare bones statistics provided in a simple match.

 The <code>match_predictor.py</code> utility is a simple command line program that predicts the likelihood of winning the described match.